ctmazilu/RecodingR/README.md

 ## Introduction

-This project aims to recode variables in the Cultural and Social Values survey.
+This project aims to recode variables in the Cultural and Social Values survey (to be published on [Non-relihion in a Complex Future](https://nonreligionproject.ca/).
 The variables which have been recoded are Q13r2oe, Q16 and Q16a.
 These variables are each open-ended questions with a select country as a response.
 For example, *“In what country were you born?”.*